meisabhishekpatel/DivvyUP/README.md

 ## Getting Started
 Welcome to a smarter way to manage your finances!
 In a world where every penny counts, our App is your key to financial empowerment.
 Our app is designed to simplify and elevate your money management experience.
 Managing shared expenses can be a daunting task, leading to confusion, disagreements, and time-consuming calculations.
-Enter DivvyUP, the ultimate solution to streamline shared finances and alleviate the common challenges associated with communal expenses
+Enter DivvyUP, the ultimate solution to streamline shared finances and alleviate the common challenges associated with communal expenses.

 ## PPT Link
 [Link](https://www.canva.com/design/DAF1tQYKKUQ/Rztt5evaACJZRzpJ66EQ8g/edit?utm_content=DAF1tQYKKUQ&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)